-Test Optional?
-Should I Still Take the SAT?
-Still Take the ACT?
+My College is Test Optional - Should I Still Take the SAT or ACT?

-If I end up taking the SAT or ACT, do I have to submit my score?
+If I take the SAT or ACT, do I have to submit my scores?

-If I don’t take the SAT or ACT will it hurt my application?
+If I don’t take the SAT or ACT, will it hurt my applications?

-What are the benefits of taking the SAT or ACT even if my school doesn’t require a test score?
+What are the benefits of taking the SAT or ACT if the schools I'm applying to don't require test scores?

-There are still many benefits of taking these exams even if you don’t end up submitting your score on your college application.
+There are still many benefits of taking these exams even if you don’t end up submitting your scores!
+Here's a few:

 - Some colleges consider a students's SAT or ACT scores and GPA to award merit scholarships on their financial aid award letters.
 If you do well on these exams, you could receive more financial aid!